RustFields/rustfields.github.io/implementation/implementation-details.md

 Why not use `Any` directly?
 The dyn keyword is used to highlight that calls to methods on the associated `Trait` are dynamically dispatched.
 `Box` is a smart pointer: boxes allow you to store data on the heap rather than the stack.
 What remains on the stack is the pointer to the heap data.
-In this case, we use `Box` because we have a type whose size can’t be known at compile time and we want to use a value of that type in a context that requires an exact size.
+In this case, we use `Box` because we have a type whose size can’t be known at compile time, and we want to use a value of that type in a context that requires an exact size.
 ### Macros

 Fundamentally, macros are a way of writing code that writes other code, which is known as metaprogramming.